dustinpfister/blog_posts/_posts/js-request-animation-frame.md

 layout: post
 categories: js
 id: 163
-updated: 2020-04-20 09:51:37
+updated: 2020-06-24 10:55:04
-version: 1.4
+version: 1.5
 ---

-When making any kind of application there is often a need to have some kind of main update loop where the state of a model is updated, and then rendered using some kind of view.
+When making any kind of HTML canvas application there is often a need to have some kind of main update loop where the state of a model is updated, and then rendered using some kind of view.
 Unless the project is completely event driven there will typically be a need to have a way to run the same method over and over again.
-There is more than one way to do so and one such option is the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) method when dealing with client side javaScript.
+There is more than one way to go about having a main  app loop with a canvas project, but one such option is the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) method.
+For the most part this is the one you will want to go with when it comes to anything involving canvas and an app loop.
+Generally the other options are only usedfor other enviorments outside of the main event loop of a front end project, such as webworker, or doing something with noejs.

 <!-- more -->